100+ Spots for an Incredible Date Night or Girls Night Out

 Explore a Local Downtown Destination

-The western suburbs are full of cute downtown areas to explore!
+The western and northwest suburbs are full of historic and walkable downtown areas to explore!
 A downtown date night might involve dinner at a local restaurant, a stroll to see the shops and art downtown, and a final stop for coffee and dessert.
 Feeling adventurous?
 Drive to a downtown and explore it on foot, rather than planning your itinerary in advance.

 A few fun local itineraries you might want to try: